ValleyGuard pole-mounted cameras and speaker for live video monitoring to stop jobsite theft in Los Angeles

 What Is AI Active Deterrence for Construction Sites?

+The AI component handles detection and filtering, eliminating false alarms from wind, animals, and passing traffic.
+The deterrence component handles the response: lights, audio, live operator intervention.
 For construction sites, this combination solves two problems simultaneously.
-First, the AI filtering means you’re not burning through false alarm dispatches every night.
-Second, the automated deterrence means a trespasser encounters resistance within seconds of crossing the perimeter — long before they reach your equipment, materials, or copper wiring.
+The AI filtering means you're not burning through false alarm dispatches every night.
+The automated deterrence means a trespasser encounters resistance within seconds of crossing the perimeter, long before they reach your equipment, materials, or copper wiring.

 Most construction site intrusions last under four minutes.
 Active deterrence systems that respond within 15-30 seconds of detection eliminate the window thieves rely on.
 The trespasser hears a direct voice warning identifying them and their location on the property.
 That's usually enough.
 When it isn't, operators have already dispatched police with timestamped video evidence and a physical description.